1. The science of map making is called____________.

 82. Which organization prepares topographical maps in India?

-a) Geological Survey of India (GSI)
+A) Geological Survey of India (GSI)

-b) National Atlas Organization
+B) National Atlas Organization

-c) Survey of India
+C) Survey of India

-d) Indian Space Research Organisation (ISRO)
+D) Indian Space Research Organisation (ISRO)

 Explanation: Survey of India prepares official topographic maps.